Recognition of Irish Nursing History

 In 2000, Mary Ellen was invited to give the Annual Public Lecture at the School of Nursing and Midwifery, University College Dublin.
 She titled her lecture 'Careful Nursing: Ireland's Legacy to Nursing'.
 In it she linked the term 'careful nursing', which the 19th century Irish nurses used in a general sense to describe their practice in their letter written for the British War Office in 1854, with the system of nursing that they formulated over the early to middle years of the 19th century.
 Mary Ellen proposed that contemporary Irish nurses use this term as a proper noun to identify their forebears system of nursing.

-Thus, the contemporary interpretation of their system of nursing has come to be called Careful Nursing.
+Thus, the contemporary interpretation of the Irish nursing sisters' system of nursing described in this website is called Careful Nursing.

 Bauman MB (1958) A Way of Mercy: Catherine McAuley's Contribution to Nursing.
 Vantage Press, New York.